kookiatsuetrong/cool/README.md

 The Cool! online editor is here: http://coolmvc.com/editor

 # The first program
-A Cool! program starts from the constructor of any main class.
+A Cool! program starts from the constructor of any "main class".
 So let's start by writing the first Cool! program:
 ```es6
 main class Hello {